 What temperature can Guinea Pigs go outside?

-- If it gets below 15 degrees your piggy can get chilled.
+If it drops below 15 degrees your piggy can get chilled.

 When a Guinea Pig is cold the blood flow to the skin reduces to conserve heat.
 If they’re hot, the flow to the skin increases, to cool them down.